Every year, typically in the fall, American workers make their benefits decisions for the coming year.

 Data can help reveal how employees feel when they enroll in their benefits.

 Each year, hundreds of thousands of employees use the MyChoice Recommendation Engine to get personalized benefits suggestions.
 As a result, we have insights into what a representative sample of the workforce is thinking as they consider their benefits choices.
-For a second year, we have analyzed all that data to create the 2020 MyChoice Recommendation Engine Benefits Insights Report.
+For a third year, we have analyzed all that data to create the 2021 MyChoice Recommendation Engine Benefits Insights Report.

 Things have certainly changed, but these findings offer employers a unique baseline against which the upcoming annual enrollment can ultimately be measured.
 In this report, we provide a unique snapshot of what employees were thinking and where they were financially at the end of 2019.
 This was during a time of economic prosperity and relative certainty compared to today.
 Going forward, it offers important insights into how that pre-pandemic state of mind and people’s financial position may color their benefit choices for this year’s Annual Enrollment season, and it can help employers better prepare for how to conceptualize and deliver benefits options for 2021.